oshin-pal/credit-risk-modelling/README.md

 ## 🙋‍♂️ About

 Hii, I am Oshin!
 Created with 💙 to demonstrate finance & NBFC domain knowledge along with machine learning skills.
-- **ROC-AUC Score**: 98%

-The model provides a balanced assessment of credit risk, minimizing false positives and negatives effectively.

 ---